 This output information is very valuable.
 It tells us:

-dumpit may not output any content or output an empty value). - Whether the variable is the expected data type.
+dumpMay not output anything or output an empty value). - Is the variable the expected data type?

-- Whether the variable contains all the fields we need.
+- Does the variable contain all the fields we need?

-- Whether the value of each field is correct, for example, whether the image URL is valid, and whether the ID matches.
+- Are the values of each field correct, for example, is the image URL valid, does the ID match?

 dumpThe application scenarios of filters in template debugging are very extensive: